p32blo/convert-address-rust/Readme.md

 ```sh
 ./address convert --file "examples/individual-example2.txt" --from nf --to iso --validate
 ```

+Use the `--enterprise` flag to distinguish between Individual and Enterprise addresses.

 The `--validate` enables/disables the validation (field length for example) of the input address formats.